 - Ed.D. in Educational Leadership program students develop knowledge and skills related to the exercise of effective leadership in areas of policy, administration, technology and curriculum.

-- Master’s programs allow students to develop knowledge and skills in wide range of academic content areas – not only teaching, but educational technology, school psychology and more.
+- Master’s programs allow students to develop knowledge and skills in wide range of academic content areas – special education, educational technology, school psychology, teaching English as a second language and our new online teacher leadership program.

-To accelerate your progress to completing a graduate degree, in addition to our traditional masters programs and doctoral degrees, we offer several 4+1 programs.
+To accelerate your progress to completing a graduate degree, in addition to our traditional masters degree, we offer several 4+1 programs.
 This format builds upon the strength of our undergraduate program by deepening and extending learning through graduate study, allowing students to get a bachelor’s/master’s degree in 5 years.

 - Human Services Leadership Concentration is designed for UD undergraduates majoring in Human Services.
 It provides a pathway for students to complete a BS and MS in Human Services Leadership.